Date of Degree

 Copyright 2010 Wing Keung Jason Lau

 Lau, Wing Keung Jason.
-"Empowerment of non-academic personnel in higher education: exploring associations with perceived organizational support for innovation and organizational trust." dissertation, University of Iowa, 2010.
+"Empowerment of non-academic personnel in higher education: exploring associations with perceived organizational support for innovation and organizational trust."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.